SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

 When creating a new Jira issue, the action will add the new issue ID to the PR title.
 The action will update the PR description with links to all mentioned Jira tickets for easy navigation.

+Action uses `Commit` and `Start` transitions to update the issue and assigns it to the author.
+It also uses `Request Review` transition in case there's a reviewer already selected during the PR creation.

 This action does nothing if the PR title contains `DO NOT MERGE` phrase.

 ## Inputs